Biomedical Research Core Facilities

 Entering from 1150 W. Medical Center Dr. (MSRB II)

-If you come through the main entrance at the circle drive, take the door to your left that says “MSRB II” and use those elevators to arrive at the C-Floor.
+If you come through the main entrance at the circle drive, take the door to your left that reads “MSRB II” and use those elevators to arrive at the C-Floor.
 You can also take the open staircase to the left of the entrance.
-View these directions on a map.
+View the directions to MSRB II on a map.

 Entering from 1137 Catherine St. (Med Sci II)